moanimorais/multi-date-webinar-pipeline/README.md

 # Multi-Date Webinar Delivery Pipeline

 Automated end-to-end registration and delivery system for multi-date webinar events.
-Built for [Live Life With Zest](https://www.livelifewithzest.com), a health coaching brand based in New York.
+Built for [Live Life With Zest](https://www.livelifewithzest.com/the-zest-collective) — coaching platform also available at [heal.me/madelaine](https://heal.me/madelaine), a health coaching brand based in New York.

 The pipeline was deployed across three separate webinar series — Menopause, Burnout, and Weight Loss — each running the same architecture independently.